woleet/woleet.id-server/README.md

 ## Limitations

-- Backuping and restoring the database cannot be done with `./app.sh`
+- Backing up and restoring the database cannot be done with `./app.sh`
 - Logs are not available trought ./app.sh

 ## Setup